A message from James VanDemark, Chair MUA and Professor of Double Bass:

 - James VanDemark

-The MUA Supervisory Committee will interview qualified applicants during the last week of April.
+The MUA Supervisory Committee will interview all applicants during the week of last week of April.
 Applicants will be notified of the outcome by the last day of classes of the spring semester.
 Students will be assigned a mentor from the MUA Supervisory Committee upon acceptance.

 - cumulative GPA of 3.5 or better